vnegreanu/TrafficSignClassifier/README.md

 #### Description of the model:
-- model uses two convulutional layers:
+- model uses two convolutional layers:
 - first will take as input the gray image and outputs a 6 filter matrix with kernel size set to 5 and smale stride for going in detail over the image.
 - second will will have much more filters 16 and a bigger stride since this layer is also responsable for recognizing new images that are outside of the train or validation datasets.
 - model uses ReLu as activation function for each of the convolutional layers and itermediate fully connected layers for efficent computation and better gradient propagation trying to eliminate vanishing gradient problems.